 Irritating Gums – Gums may show a form of bleeding or can become swollen when brushing.
 The irritating gums may result in gingivitis or other health concerns which may affect the growth of your teeth.
 The importance of an early visit to the dentist is to ensure that gums are healthily maintained.

-Adult Teeth not breaking through – Some children grow adult teeth but keep children teeth at the same time.
-All adult teeth are expected to outgrow the children teeth and remove it.
+Adult Teeth not breaking through – Some children grow adult teeth but keep children’s teeth at the same time.
+All adult teeth are expected to outgrow the children’s teeth and remove.
 Should this not happen, the growing permanent teeth may become crooked.

 Cavity and Bacteria – Cavity develops with sugary foods and children are always looking for sugary foods and treats.
-If children are not aware about oral hygiene, sugar sits onto the teeth, which eventually will form bacteria which eats away at the enamel.
+If children are not aware of oral hygiene, sugar sits on the teeth, which eventually will form bacteria that eat away at the enamel.
 The dentist will be able to tell your child early on why it is important to limit the use of sugary foods.
 This could be too late if your child does not visit the dentist early.